UWPCE-PythonCert/PythonCertDevel/source/exercises/mailroom-part4.rst

 ...............

 Even though every mailroom implementation will be unique, most likely this function will require a significant refactor for most of you.
 You can break up the code into components that handle user flow and data manipulation logic.
-Write your unit tests for data manipulation logic, including functionality for adding or updating donors, and for listing donors.
+Your unit tests should test the data manipulation logic code: thank you text, adding or updating donors, and listing donors.

 Create Report